obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 becoming internal to the Kubelet continues to increase; we should find a more dynamic and pluggable way of handling these resources.

-Operating systems work by allowing drivers and pluggable resources.
-This includes various policies in how CPU, memory, and devices are allocated.
-Kubernetes can be viewed as being an the operating system of the cloud.
+Operating systems work by allowing drivers and pluggable resources, including varied policies for CPU, memory, and devices allocation.
+Kubernetes can be viewed as the operating system of the cloud.
 Allowing specialty modules to address the use cases directly, rather than continuing to add complexity by continuing to modify the kubelet, will allow the greatest scope of abilities while halting continued increases of complexity within the core of the Kubelet.

-Users would like to be able to address the following use cases:
+This KEP aims to address the following challenges:

-* The ability to allow vendors to release vendor-specific managers for their hardware and provide an interface while not having vendor-specific code within Kubelet.
 * Differentiate between types of cores and memory. <br>
   Note - Dynamic resouce allocation does this with regular resources today.
 We seek to extend this ability.